syncthing/docs/users/syncthing.rst

 explicitly with the ``generate`` subcommand.
 It can also update the configured GUI authentication credentials, without going through the REST API.
 An existing device certificate is left untouched.
-If the configuration file already exists, it is validated and any missing entries added with default values.
+If the configuration file already exists, it is validated and updated to the latest configuration schema, including adding default values for any new options.

 The ``decrypt`` subcommand is used in conjunction with untrusted (encrypted) devices, see the relevant section on :ref:`decryption <untrusted-decrypt>` for